rngtang/Telephone-Assistant/README.md

 In addition, this is the prompt we are currently using: <https://smith.langchain.com/hub/rngtang/colab-bot?organizationId=5ed40c29-8f7d-47af-ab9b-2c31f51d5ba3>.

-An introduction to LangChain and its complete possible functionalities can be found here: <https://python.langchain.com/docs/get_started/introduction>.
+Finally, an introduction to LangChain and its complete possible functionalities can be found here: <https://python.langchain.com/docs/get_started/introduction>.
 Specifically, we are using LangChain's retrieval module.

 ## Updating the Knowledge Base